Component List for building definition elements

 - altitude [float, unit = "°", default = 0, min = -90, max = 90]: Angle formed between the z-axis of the building and the y-axis of the surface.

-- h_cv [float-list, unit = "W/m²K", default = [19.3,2], min = 0]: Convective film coefficients of the exterior and interior surfaces, respectively.
+- h_cv [float-list, unit = "W/m²K", default = [19.3,2], min = 0]: Convective film coefficients of the exterior and interior surfaces or side 0 and 1, respectively.
+For "VIRTUAL" surface_type these values are not used, and for "UNDERGROUND" only the first value is used as interior coefficient.

 The following figures show the surface coordinate system versus the building coordinate system for rectangular or polygonal surfaces.